richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 Should the lurk_request and lurk_response messages be padded out to eight-byte alignment?

+Should we use variant for the different request/response payloads?

 # Acknowledgements

 We acknowledge the cooperation of Charlie Gero and Phil Lisiecki of